NiceTurnip/GetKinect/src/posts/2024-11-05-how-i-run-two-gyms-with-just-one-smartphone.md

   - post
   - Gym Operations and Management
   - Access Technology
+description: >
-description: Discover how smartphone-based gym access can eliminate staffing costs, reduce equipment expenses, and let you run multiple gyms from a single device.
+  Discover how smartphone-based gym access can eliminate staffing costs, reduce equipment expenses, and let you run multiple gyms from a single device.
+Ditch the fobs!
 ---

 ### Cost Savings from Eliminating Key Fobs and Cards